microsoft/playwright/docs/why.md

 - [Deploy tests to CI](#deploy-tests-to-ci)
 <!-- GEN:stop -->

-## Supported browsers
+## Support for all browsers
-* Support for Chromium, Firefox and WebKit
+* Support for all modern browser engines: Chromium, Firefox and WebKit
+  * Chromium is used in Google Chrome and Microsoft Edge
-  * This covers all modern browser engines, including Apple Safari via WebKit
+  * WebKit is used in Apple Safari
+  * Cross-platform WebKit builds: Test Safari rendering on Windows or Linux environments
+* **Mobile testing** with device emulation
-  * Playwright WebKit can run across all platforms: macOS, Windows, Linux
+  * Playwright can test responsive web apps with [emulation](emulation.md).
-* Device emulation for mobile tests
+* Headless and headful execution

-## Speed and reliability
+## Fast and reliable execution
 * Timeout-free automation
   * Event-driven architecture that listens to browser events
   * No polling for browser state